ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-09-08-Reddit-Propaganda.md

 So, to summarise, we're seeing
 - ~60% of the content on /r/canada is to news articles, more than any other country
-- The majorty of this is doom-and-gloom / conservative content
+- The majorty of this is conservative content, particularly in the form of doom-and-gloom articles.
+When writing this, I realised it may have been a more fair idea to focus on classifying sentiment (doom-and-gloom versus not) rather than political leaning, to keep it more fair.
+But as you can tell, I am rather liberal, and my bias definitely found its way in to the analysis.
 - Even when content is left leaning, conservative comments spam the articles
 - Conservative content is getting heavily upvoted

 Given the [recent evidence](https://www.cbc.ca/news/investigates/russian-influence-election-tenet-media-chen-southern-1.7314976) of Russian propaganda activity in Canada, we can probably assume the worst here.
 And we should care about it - because this is _the default subreddit_ for Canada.
 Anyone coming to Canada and viewing reddit sees this content by default.
-From an outsider perspective, it looks like a very angry, very troubled place (so vote for your local Trump-equivalent!)
+From an outsider perspective, it looks like a very angry, troubled place (ideal for accepting a new political agenda!).

+There are plenty of opportunities for follow ups here.
+I barely scratched the surface.
+Looking at sentiment of comments from particular users, timing patterns, and at the actual content of articles itself would all provide great sources of data to delve deeper.